Experienced Car Accident Attorney, Worcester, Central Mass, Metro West

 What does this mean?
 Let’s start with fraud.
 If the seller intentionally makes a false statement about the car that prompted you to buy it, and you were later injured as a result of that false statement, the seller may be liable for your injuries.

 For example, let’s say that you were interested in a particular used car but didn’t want to buy a car that had been involved in an accident.
 You informed the dealer of this and he assured you, either directly or implicitly, that this was not the case.
 Based on this assurance, you bought the car.
 Subsequently, you become involved in a crash and learn that your car had previously been involved in a wreck, after all.
-You may then be able to seek financial compensation from the seller of the car.
+You may then be able to seek financial compensation from the seller of the car and an auto accident lawyer could help you do so.

 What If You Can’t Prove Fraud?